-Effective April 2008, \$5 million was invested with Oppenheimer & Co., Inc. into a cash management account to increase the Fund's fixed income portfolio.
+Effective April 2008, an initial \$5 million investment was made with Oppenheimer & Co., Inc. into a cash management account to increase the Fund's fixed income portfolio.
 Performance based fees are assessed by the General Partnership.
 Oppenheimer & Co. has the right to terminate the agreement at any time by notice to the Fund.

-In June 2008, the Fund entered into an agreement with Hildene Capital Management, LLC and invested \$3 million in Hildene Opportunities Offshore Fund, Ltd. Additional funds were invested over time; however, the Fund withdrew \$2 million in December, 2013, \$5 million in June, 2014 and \$5,912,956 in June, 2015.
-In April, 2013 and October, 2013 the Fund invested \$2 million and \$3 million, respectively, in Hildene Leveraged Credit Offshore Fund.
+In June 2008, the Fund entered into an agreement with Hildene Capital Management, LLC and invested \$3 million in Hildene Opportunities Offshore Fund, Ltd. Additional funds were invested over time including \$5 million in March 2016; however, the Fund withdrew \$2 million in December, 2013, \$5 million in June, 2014 and \$5,912,956 in June, 2015.
+In April, 2013 and October, 2013 the Fund invested \$2 million and \$3 million, respectively, in Hildene Leveraged Credit Offshore Fund; this investment was terminated in March 2016.
 The Fund will pay management fees of 1% of assets and a 10% incentive fee on the initial investment.
 Either party may terminate the agreements with advance written notice.

-In September 2009, the Fund entered into a \$2 million subscription agreement with Stone Lion Fund, Ltd. investing in Class A shares.
+In September 2009, the Fund entered into an initial \$2 million subscription agreement with Stone Lion Fund, Ltd. investing in Class A shares.
 These shares are subject to a management fee of 2% annually, a 20% performance allocation and a one-year lock-up period, provided that a 4% redemption fee is charged to the Fund on redemptions in the twelve month period following the initial lock-up period.